 Changes to your hearing

-You might have some hearing loss, especially with high pitched sounds.
+You might have some changes in your hearing.
+You might uncommonly have some hearing loss, especially with high pitched sounds.
 You might also have some ringing in your ears (tinnitus).
 Tell your doctor or nurse if you notice any changes.

 Occasional side effects

 These side effects happen in between 1 and 10 out of every 100 people (1 to 10%).
 You might have one or more of them.
 They include:

 - a severe whole body infection that can be life threatening (sepsis)

 - heart problems such as slow, fast or irregular heartbeat – rarely this can cause a heart attack